RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     * Then we loop through the formError variable, get the field and check if the form field is invalid
     * If the form field is invalid, then we look up the validation message for the form field and validator that failed and set the formError for that field.

-1. Next we need to subscribe to the addForm valueChanges event and call the onValueChanged function we just created.
+1. Next we need to subscribe to the addForm statusChanges event and call the onStatusChanged we just created.
 We are going to setup the subscribe in the ngOnInit function

     ```TypeScript
-    this.addForm.valueChanges.subscribe(data => this.onValueChanged(data));
+    this.addForm.statusChanges.subscribe(data => this.onStatusChanged(data));
     ```

-1. The last thing we are going to is call the onValueChanged function in the ngOnInit function to reset any formErrors back to blank
+1. The last thing we are going to is call the onStatusChanged function in the ngOnInit function to reset any formErrors back to blank

     ```TypeScript
-    this.onValueChanged();
+    this.onStatusChanged();
     ```

 <div class="exercise-end"></div>